 If you would like to see more highlights of Egypt, you can join our 2-day add-on to see Egypt’s must-see-sites.
-We would also like to inform you about the possibility to visit Israel on our 5-day pre-tour or you can prolong your stay and visit a few other sites in Jordan!
+We also would also like to inform you about the possibility to visit Israel on our 5-day pre-tour.
+Moreover, you can extend your stay abroad and go with us on the 5-day add-on trip to Jordan!
 Please contact us for more details.

 - Egypt’s Must-See-Sites add-on

-You have not been to Egypt before and you want to undiscover the Land of the Pharaohs with us?
-Join our pre-tour add-on and explore the main highlights of the country, like the Giza pyramid complex, Saqqara or Cairo Museum.
-See all the must-see-sites in Egypt, before getting off the beaten track on the Egypt 2: Undiscovered tour.
+If you have not been to Egypt before but you want to discover the Land of the Pharaohs with us, join our pre-tour add-on and explore the main highlights of Egypt like the Giza pyramid complex, Saqqara or the Egyptian Museum in Cairo.
+See all the must-see-sites in Egypt before getting off the beaten track on the Egypt 2: Undiscovered tour.

 Day 2: Saqqara, Dashour and Memphis;

-Day 3 (standard arrival day): Giza pyramids and Cairo Museum.
+Day 3 (standard arrival day): Giza pyramids and the Egyptian Museum in Cairo.

 CLICK HERE to see more information about Egypt's Must-See-Sites add-on.

 - ISRAEL 5-day add-on (pre-tour, before the main Egypt Tour): Explore the City of David and the ancient desert fortress of Masada; discover Jerusalem through the eyes of Jews, Muslims, and Christians.
 See the birthplace of Jesus Christ and delve into the story of the land sacred to all the religions.
-CLICK HERE to see our Travel Brochure for Israel add-on.
+CLICK HERE to see our travel brochure for the Israel add-on.

 - JORDAN 5-day add-on (day 14-18, after the main Egypt Tour): Tour includes the legendary city of Petra, UNESCO World Heritage Site; beautiful Wadi Rum Desert with mysterious prehistoric petroglyphs and ever-changing landscape of otherworldly rock formations.
 You will take a relaxing dip in the Dead Sea and visit Mount Nebo from which Moses saw the Promised Land.
-CLICK HERE to see our Travel Brochure for Jordan add-on.
+CLICK HERE to see our travel brochure for the Jordan add-on.

-Price per person: 6985 USD for double room (deposit is only 800 USD during booking!).
-If you are traveling alone, you can share a room with another tour member.
-If you would like to have a single room, the single supplement costs an extra $1270 USD.
+8985 USD per person in a double room (deposit is only 1200 USD during booking!).
+If you are traveling alone, you can share a room with another tour participant.
+If you would like to have a single room, the single supplement costs an extra $1985 USD.

-- Full payment is due two months before the tour.
+- Full payment is due 90 days before the tour.

-Participation of our experts; accommodation; domestic flight during the tour (Luxor-Cairo); 3 meals a day – breakfast, lunch and dinner; all sightseeing tours; entrance tickets; bottled water during the sightseeing; English speaking guide; English speaking tour leader; transfers; Reception at Cairo International airport; Airport Arrival & Departure transfers; Government taxes; Health Insurance (to download the Terms and Conditions of travel insurance click here).
+Participation of our experts; accommodation; domestic flight during the tour (Luxor-Cairo); 3 meals a day – breakfast, lunch and dinner; all sightseeing tours and entrances included in the itinerary; bottled water during the sightseeing; English speaking guide; English speaking tour leader; transfers; Reception at Cairo International airport; Airport Arrival & Departure transfers; Government taxes; Health Insurance (to download the Terms and Conditions of travel insurance click here).